parth-github/statistics_with_python/README.md

 # Concepts of Statistics implemented in Python

-## Objective: To demonstrate various statiscal concepts by directly using statiscal formulas in the python program without any statistical package.
+## Objective: To demonstrate various statiscal concepts using python program and statistical package.
 ### Various concepts covered are as follow:
 #### Types of variables:
     - Categorical, Qualitative: